 Oklahoma Blood Institute (OBI) is seeking to provide the safest and highest quality blood, services, and programs to patients and communities.
 Church of the Servant hosts several blood drives a year at our church, providing the most units of blood of any church in Oklahoma.
 It is a great and easy way to give of yourself to save the life of someone else.
 Register on Sundays at the table located near Community Hall or register online here.
 Upcoming 2018 dates are: September 16 and December 9.

 Project Transformation is a program connecting energetic college interns with urban churches to provide summer-long day camps for the children of the community.
 The main focus is literacy through mentoring and reading.
 We support Project Transformation with prayer, reading volunteers, meals for interns, and financial support.

-If you have questions about this program, contact Michael Carpenter at email@example.com.
+If you have questions about this program, contact Matt Patrick at firstname.lastname@example.org.

 Rebuilding Together preserves and revitalizes homes and communities so that low-income elderly homeowners may live in warmth, safety, and independence.
 We remodel houses in April each year.